Azure/k8s-best-practices/Security_securing_workloads.md

 ## Image protection

-For multitentant clusters it is useful to enforce the image pull policy to Always - see AlwaysPullImages admission controller
+For multitentant clusters it is useful to enforce the image pull policy to Always - see AlwaysPullImages admission controller documentation https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#alwayspullimages

 ## Admission controlers